michaelcontento/sayndo/Readme.md

   changing the given in lib/config.js.

   The auth type is required for authorized routes ot requested url´s.
-A user with the auth type 'admin' can enter a route like that.
+A user with the auth type "admin" can enter a route like that.

     app.admin.GET['/dashboard'] = function(req, res) {